As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Keeping the opal cool with water is challenging since the rotating bit blasts the water off quicker than you can add.

-If you do not have a dedicated dripping system, you will need to dunk the gem in water after each pass to prevent the opal from overheating and the dust flying everywhere.
+If you do not have a dedicated dripping system, you must dunk the gem in water after each pass to prevent the opal from overheating and the dust flying everywhere.
 Remember to use a face shield or some other eye protection.

 Use the nova point tips to shape the opal after rough-cutting the edges with the cutting blade.